canbal/Tally/README.md

 ## MacOSX
 ### Back-end
 1. Install or update to latest Xcode (Apple's developer IDE that contains gcc etc.)
-2. Install Homebrew (Homebrew is a package manager for MacOSX and makes installing some of the tools required for Tally easier -- and makes the installation guide MacOSX version independent) <http://mxcl.github.com/homebrew/>
+2. Install [Homebrew](http://mxcl.github.com/homebrew/) (Homebrew is a package manager for MacOSX.
+It makes installing some of the tools required for Tally easier, and makes the installation guide MacOSX version independent)
 	`$ ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"`
 3. Check Homebrew is updated and working
 	`$ brew update`